rohitshubham/myTestPage/_pages/about.md

 I like reading books and novels and I am especially fond of high-fantasy series such as Lord of the Rings or Eragon.
 I am also reader of few Mangas and japanese light novels.
 More recently, I have dabbed into Chinese [Wuxia's](https://en.wikipedia.org/wiki/Wuxia).

-I also like playing Table-tennis and binging tv series.
+I also like playing Table-tennis and binging random tv series.